-Mushing is a transport method powered by dogs.
-Some examples include carting, skijoring, pulka, and more specifically sled dog racing.
+Mushing is a transport method powered by dogs and some examples include carting, skijoring, pulka, and more specifically sled dog racing.
 The latter is a winter sport and most popular in areas like the United States, Canada, Greenland, Russia, and several European countries.
 The objective of a sled dog race is to complete a course in the least amount of time possible.
-These races can include short distances of a few miles up to 100 miles.
+The races can include short distances of a few miles or up to 100 miles.
 These are regarded as sprint races.
-The middle distances range from 100 to 300 miles, while the very long-distance races can be up to 1000 miles.
-A great example of the latter is the Iditarod Trail Sled Dog Race from Anchorage to Nome in Alaska in early March.
-The distance is normally covered within approximately 15 days by teams of 14 dogs and the musher.
-The sport made it to the Olympics as a demonstration event in the 1932 Winter Olympics at Lake Placid.
-That was followed by 1952 in Oslo and 1994 in Lillehammer but has not gained official recognition status by the International Olympic Committee.
+The middle distances range from 100 to 300 miles, while the very long-distance races can be up to 1000 miles (about 1609.34 km).